How to Find a Ghostwriter | Hire a Utah Marketing Agency

-The research process is more of a creative process than we usually give it credit as; it’s a time for exploring new ideas.
-Novelist Tom Clancy was famous for his in-depth research of military facts for his novels, The Hunt for Red October, and Clear and Present Danger.
+The research process is more of a creative process than we usually give it credit; We need a lengthy time for exploring new ideas.
+Novelist Tom Clancy was famous for his in-depth research of military facts for his novels, like The Hunt for Red October, and Clear and Present Danger.
 But what many don’t realize is that it was his thorough research of those many obscure maritime details that gave him the creative advantage over lesser novelists.
-Clancy reached a point in his analysis of facts where his brain was so saturated with the minutiae of military life that his mind was functioning at a creative sweet spot–the magic had to happen.
-Characters like Jack Ryan sprang forth naturally.
+Clancy reached a point in his analysis of facts where his brain was so saturated with the minutiae of military life that his mind was functioning at a creative sweet spot—Characters like Jack Ryan sprang forth naturally.
 Page-turning plot twists seemed to write themselves.

-We can say the same can the process of writing nonfiction.
+We can say the same is needed for writing nonfiction.
 If you’re a licensed therapist with some insights you want to share with a broader audience, just thinking about your ideas is not enough.
 You need to organize your thoughts into patterns and structures that lead to more insights.
 You should be outlining, diagramming, and connecting ideas.
-You should be bouncing ideas off of another creative partner, who can help you get a sense of what aha-moments are of most value and what ideas deserve exploration.
+You should be bouncing ideas off of another creative partner, who can help you get a sense of what “aha-moments” are of most value and what ideas deserve exploration.

 Sometimes we discard our most interesting and exciting ideas because of all sorts of emotional reasons.
 Maybe we get self-conscious or feel down on our self that day.

 On the other hand, some ideas are derivative and not as brilliant as we might think they are.
-We might fall in love with an original idea we have only to find out that it wasn’t ours at all.
-Our brain can absorb something we’ve seen on TV, or a book, or a movie, and reimagine it as something new and trick us into thinking we invented it.
+We might fall in love with an original idea we have, only to find out that it wasn’t ours at all.
+Our brain can absorb something we’ve seen on TV, or in a book, or from a movie, and reimagine it as something new.
+We can trick ourselves into thinking we invented it.
 This can happen in lots of different settings without our awareness.

 This is why having a writing partner can be so useful.
 Whatever your creative endeavor, doing it as a team is usually better more effective.
-We can help by supplying whatever team member you need.
-And if you’re new to the book writing process, we can offer someone to guide you through the process.
-Providing some accountability every once in a while can also be helpful.
+We can help supply that essential team member who understands the writing process, with an eye towards marketing the book, a perspective you need.
+Even if you intend to write the book yourself, we can help you edit and organize the project.
+If you’re new to the book writing process, we will offer someone to guide you through the project.
+Providing some accountability and assistance can be enormously helpful.

 02: Writing Your Freaking Book

 At a certain point, your notes will be pregnant, and a book will be ready to be written.
 It’s time to give birth to this baby.
 If you have writer’s block, you probably haven’t done enough research, and we’ll need to go back to the development stage.
 And by saying we, we mostly mean you, because you are actually the one writing this book.
+Even if we’re the one writing the text, if you’re the expert and author, the project needs to be guided by you.
 We will help you do it.
-We guide you through the process.
+We will be your guide.
 But your name will be at the top, so the responsibility does reside with you.
-So we’re just giving you a little tough love here for a second.

 Using a Ghostwriter

-If you’ve decided to have a professional ghostwriter actually write the text, there’s nothing to be ashamed of about this.
+If you’ve decided to have a professional ghostwriter actually write the text, there’s nothing to be ashamed of.
 If the book is your idea, if you’ve developed it, if it’s the end product of your hard work, you deserve credit, and you deserve your name at the top of it.
-You should be able to go to bars brag to people you’re attracted to and want to impress that you’ve written a book, and do so without fear of ridicule in our view.
+You should be able to go to places where you’d want to brag to people you’re attracted to and want to impress that you’ve written a book, and do so without fear of ridicule.

-The truth is that writing a book requires the skills of an English-class nerd, and then honed over many years into something close to near-perfect world-loving perfection.
+The truth is that writing a book requires the skills of an English-class nerd, and then honed those skills over many years into something close to perfection.
 Not everyone was, nor can they be an English-class nerd.
 If you were someone throwing pencils at the English-class nerd, you should really look them up on Facebook and apologize, because we have feelings too, okay!

 Now, if you’re serious about writing a book, it’s time to get honest with yourself about a very particular set of skills.
-Not everyone has trained for the day when they might have to hunt down their teenage daughter’s kidnappers and enact revenge–one deadly punch at a time.
+Not everyone has trained for the day when they might have to hunt down their teenage daughter’s kidnappers and enact revenge—one deadly punch at a time.
 Thankfully, the character, Bryan Mills, played by the actor, Liam Neeson, in the 2008 action thriller extravaganza Taken did have just those specific abilities needed for that precise situation when terrorists ruthlessly abducted his teenage daughter.
-If he hadn’t trained for years to prepare him for that moment, he would have needed to find a different solution.
+If he hadn’t trained for years to prepare him for that dreaded moment, he would have needed to find a different solution.
+He’d have to hire someone with those skills.
+In his unusual case, he was prepared to do it all with his bare fists.
 Perhaps a better name for that movie should have been Honest with Himself about What Skills He had Developed and Were Willing to Use to Solve this Particular Problem.

 You should also be honest with yourself about whether you have developed the necessary skills to write this book percolating in your brain.
 Should you hire someone else to do it?
 Only you know the answer to that question.
 Just as Bryan Mills knew that he was the best person qualified to kill hundreds of terrorists in the rescuing of his daughter, you also know if you’re the right person to write your book.
 If you want to stroll down the magical rode of literary authorship, we applaud you and say, “Bravo!”
 Just be prepared to put in the hard work and preparation it takes to get the job done, with the same deadly determination as Bryan Mills.